TahirSI/ImproveMotorSkill/Log book.md

 I managed to figure out what was going wrong with the Euler angles and the rotation to work the way I wanted.
 I what the character to rotate twice if the play doesn’t dodge in time and the rotation is in range of -360 to 360 with zero being the starting point, as such having the code check if it has reached the rotation value of 720 wouldn’t work, instead I set up a simple counter to check how many times the character has rotated and once the given amount of 2 is reached the rotation stopes.

 I was going to also setup the time for how long the player has to input the right key to enable a jump to happen.
 However, putting the timer in the update might not the best idea for example if a process is taking its time the timer could be inaccurate by either it being too fast or being behind as such giving and recording misleading information.
 I thought I might have to use multi threshed processing, but I found that Unity isn’t multi thread safe.
 I found that could use IEnumerator and Coroutines to get asynchrony type functionality.

+## Week Eight

+I managed to figure out what was going wrong with the Euler angles and the rotation to work the way I wanted.
+I what the character to rotate twice if the play doesn’t dodge in time and the rotation is in range of -360 to 360 with zero being the starting point, as such having the code check if it has reached the rotation value of 720 wouldn’t work, instead I set up a simple counter to check how many times the character has rotated and once the given amount of 2 is reached the rotation stopes.

+I was going to also setup the time for how long the player has to input the right key to enable a jump to happen.
+However, putting the timer in the update might not the best idea for example if a process is taking its time the timer could be inaccurate by either it being too fast or being behind as such giving and recording misleading information.
+I thought I might have to use multi threshed processing, but I found that Unity isn’t multi thread safe.
+I found that could use IEnumerator and Coroutines to get asynchrony type functionality.

+## Week nine & ten Christmas brake

+When coding on Unity impending the timer and getting object to be colligable apone the timer running out, I resales that the  amount of time I had gathered from research for hum reaction time was too long even more so when multiplied by 2, which defeated the purpose of trying to simulate video game fats past reactions, so by a few trial and error by me putting in numbers, I think having 5 seconds of time seamed right as I was able do it under 3 seconds but I also have to take in account of the non-video game players that I will also asking to take part in my study.

+I also thought it and about having the timer go up would be better to record and witch makes sense to see the information; and my fist idea had me only me checking the difference between the first record and the second, but I was subjected that it could better having a bunch of attempts, and I was concerned about the information being difficult make scene if there were too many,  thinking more about having multiple attempts is better but limiting to them to something like 10, so that the person doing the study doesn’t lose intense and thus making the exponent a failure.

+## Week eleven & twelve

+Putting the Unity project on hold for now, I spent the time writing the work in progress documentation.
+This included the report, the participation information sheet, consent form and the privacy policy.
+Though given the COVID-19 pandemic, getting the participants to fill out documentation and retrieve them back has to be handled a bit differently.
+I made sure to include this in the forms, so the participants are aware of this.

+As I was filling out some of the information, I realized that I needed to consider what exactly the participants need to avoid so the study doesn’t become invalid, like not drinking alcohol that would impede their results.
+Even though my study involves very low risk, I needed to make sure that the way the participants take part, minimizes or prevents any risk.
+So, instructing the participants on how to take a uniform way but keeping mind doing it in their own way, so that I would get the best results, was needed to be considered.

+I realized that I didn’t include that the participants should get at least a recommended amount of sleep, so that they body, and mind is in peak shape.